Want to be successful, happy and awesome at life? Here’s some advice from a Westchester Woman.

 “Every once and a while you’ll find someone who holds onto the pain and does something remarkable with it,” she explains.

 She says that adversity and rejection have been the source of countless success stories by those who’ve transformed their struggle into motivation, resilience, and originality.

 “Our stories and our struggles make us uniquely who we are but too often out of shame or fear we silence the very narrative that is the foundation of our strength,” Saturno explains.

-Saturno finally became sick of the insults, the degradation, and the naysayers who always told her she would fail, but she decided to turn them out.
-After all, if that’s the only voice she let in then that would have become her fate.
+Saturno finally became sick of the insults, the degradation, and the naysayers who always told her she would fail, but she decided to tune them out.
+She knew that if she let their voices in her head that what they said would have become her fate.

-But she chose to take that pain to motivate her to achieve greatness.
+But decided to take her pain and use it to motivate her to achieve greatness.
 Saturno holds a second master’s degree from Long Island University, is a Diplomate in Clinical Social Worker and Stanford Certified Project Manager who graduated from a national post-graduate fellowship at New York University Silver School of Social Work.

 She’s also the mastermind behind the national award-winning documentary short film “Human Investment” and was named as one of 2017’s “10 Dedicated & Deserving Social Workers” in Social Work Today Magazine.

 She wouldn’t have been graced with compassion and perseverance had she not endured the struggles of her youth.

 “Your story the source of your struggle is your power, so take a look and find your quirks and your traumas and find your own greatness because it’s been there all along,” says Saturno.

 We all have scars, Saturno says, but it’s what we do with them that counts.